-At 22, he moved to Utah with his wife and mentor, MaryShae, where he studied Reiki healing, befriended psychics, witches, artists, and healers.
+At 22, he moved to Utah with his partner and mentor, MaryShae, where he studied Usui Holy Fire Reiki healing, befriended psychics, witches, artists, and healers.
 He began his professional career in marketing with plant-based superfood company Sunwarrior in 2015.
 That same year, he crossed paths with the founder of eco-hip hop Ietef DJ CAVEM, Vita at the Sedona Raw Food Festival (aka Pure Living).
 CAVEM mentored Orion as an artist and inspired him to create music that cultivates love and positivity while sticking to his underground roots.

 Following this encounter, Orion wrote and self-produced a concept album using only his iPhone with the stage name Sugar Venom 7.
 With no real audio engineering experience, the quality was not incredible, but it led him to meet and partner with Italian producer Marco Porrà, who was able to understand Orion’s vision and take his music to the next level.
 Orion then enlisted the help of Nic Bot, a professional graphic designer and fellow Sunwarrior, to create his logo and the artwork for his first two singles.

 After 15 years of making music Orion embraced his given name and set to work forming a new sound the likes of which have never been heard before.
 In his first year with his new project, Orion released a handful of singles including “Invocations” and “Road to Freedom,” a song inspired by a ride home with his grandpa after leaving his grandma’s hospital bedside.
 His first trip back to Seattle in some time, he noticed the countless rows of homeless encampments and when he got back home, the lyrics came to him as a way to start a conversation and shine a light on a growing problem in America.